ossf/tac/process/templates/PROJECT_NAME_incubation_stage.md

 ## Project incubation application

 ### Project has met all Sandbox requirement
-  * "link to sandbox PR"
+  * "link to sandbox PR if one exists"

 ### List of project maintainers
 The project must have a minimum of three maintainers with a minimum of two different organizational affiliations.